Zakaria-El-Maachi/ZIM-VCS/README.md

 ## Launching the Application

 - **Open ZIM-VCS**: Locate the ZIM-VCS application on your system and open it.
 Upon launching, you'll be greeted with the main interface where you can start interacting with your version control system.
+The login is "imane" and the password is "azerty".

 ## Compilation